VergilPrime/AngelGates-Deprecated-/README.md

 ##Custom Gates##

 You can create as many gate formats as you want, the gate layouts are stored in plugins/AngelGates/gates/ The .gate file must be laid out a specific way, the first lines will be config information, and after a blank line you will lay out the gate format.
-Here is the default nether.gate file:
+Here is the default nethergate.gate file:

     portal-open=90
     portal-closed=0